Skip to main content

 What you will study

-To complete the Master of Health (Child and Family Health Nursing), you must fulfil 240 credits or four units.
+To complete the Master of Health (Child and Family Health Nursing), you must fulfil 240 credits.
+Unless otherwise indicated, each units consists of 15 credit points.

 • Family and Community Studies